lazyjinn1/Online-Autho/README.md

  - Required fields automatically block a form from being sent out even after submitting.

 ## Prerequisites
-To run this Chat App, you need react-native, Expo Go, or a mobile emulator.
+To run this App, you need react-native, Expo Go, or a mobile emulator.

 ## Technologies
 * React